all-rit/ALL/README.md

    2. For dev connecting to staging or production
       1. Run the documented developer instructions to connect.
 4. Start the server & client
-   1. Mac/Linux users: In the root directory, run `pm2 start`
+   1. In the root directory, run `pm2 start`
-   2. Windows users: Do the following
-      a.
-Run `cd server/database`, and then `node app.js`.
-This will start the backend server.
-      b.
-In a new terminal, run `cd client`, and then `npm run start`.
-This will start the React server locally.
 5. To check the logs and see if things built correctly
-   1. Mac/Linux users: Run `pm2 log`
+   1. Run `pm2 log`
       a.
 If there are any errors run:
       b. `pm2 delete all`
       c. `pm2 start`
-   2. Windows users: monitor error messages in your terminals.
-7. To stop the application
+6. To stop the application
-   1. Max/Linux users: Run `pm2 stop all`, and if running local dev configuration, `docker compose down`
+   1. Run `pm2 stop all`, and if running local dev configuration, `docker compose down`
-   2. Windows users: Kill the `client` and `server` terminals, and run `docker compose down`

 ### Server